Code Used: [svlesN:M:L:P]

 It sets the parameters for the treatment of Reference (or Print) Page Numbers when using the [lea] Code described in Print Page Numbers.

 Where would it be used?

-This code is often used in the initial style of templates to adapt formatting of reference page numbers to meet local requirements.
+This code is often put in the initial template style to set formatting of reference page numbers according to local requirements.

 Usage in DBT:

 End of the meeting.

 Produces in Braille:

 ,next meet+ date3

 Let us explain!